liferay/liferay-frontend-projects/dxp/bundler_imports.md

 import React from 'react';
 ```

-will bind the `React` variable the `frontend-js-react-web`'s copy of `react` inside the browser's JavaScript interpreter.
+will bind the `React` variable to the `frontend-js-react-web`'s copy of `react` inside the browser's JavaScript interpreter.

-Note that, once your code "jumps" into `frontend-js-react-web`'s copy of `react`, your project's configuration doesn't play any effect until your return from that "jump".
-This is because once you invoke `React` from`frontend-js-react-web$react` you enter the bundled JavaScript code of `frontend-js-react-web` which has been bundled by the settings in the `frontend-js-react-web` project, not yours.
+Note that, once your code "jumps" into `frontend-js-react-web`'s copy of `react`, your project's configuration doesn't have any effect until your return from that "jump".
+This is because once you invoke `React` from `frontend-js-react-web$react` you enter the bundled JavaScript code of `frontend-js-react-web` which has been bundled by the settings in the `frontend-js-react-web` project, not yours.

 So, imagine you have a dependency to `object-assign` (which is used by `react`) in your project.
 If you have code like this: